 TWAS was founded in 1983 by a distinguished group of scientists from the developing world, under the leadership of Abdus Salam, the Pakistani physicist and Nobel laureate.
 They shared a belief that developing nations, by building strength in science and engineering, could build the knowledge and skill to address such challenges as hunger, disease and poverty.
 From the start, the Academy had essential support from Italian scientists and political leaders.

 The Third World Academy of Sciences, as it was first known, was inaugurated officially in 1985 during a ceremony attended by UN Secretary-General Javier Pérez de Cuéllar.
 Initially, TWAS had 42 elected fellows – nine of them Nobel laureates.
-Today, TWAS has 1,176 elected Fellows in more than 90 countries; 15 of them are Nobel laureates.
+By action of the TWAS Council, the name was changed effective in 2013 to The World Academy of Sciences for the advancement of science in developing countries.
+Today, TWAS has 1,262 elected Fellows representing more than 100 countries; 14 of them are Nobel laureates.
 About 85% come from developing nations, and the rest are scientists and engineers from the developed world whose work has had a significant impact in the South.
 TWAS Fellows are some of the world's most accomplished scientists and engineers, and they are the foundation for all of the Academy's work.

 TWAS: Building science in the South

 See a 10-minute version of this film, and other Academy films, on the TWAS YouTube page.

 Through three decades, TWAS's mission has remained consistent:

 - Recognize, support and promote excellence in scientific research in the developing world;

 - Respond to the needs of young scientists in countries that are lagging in science and technology;